 Treating dehydrated skin

 Look for water attracting and retaining ingredients.
 As mentioned above, lipids are significant in the retention of moisture.
 Phospholipids, members of the lipid family, are comprised of two fatty acids.
 The “head” of a phospholipid is hydrophilic (attracted to water), while the hydrophobic “tails” repel water.
 This means that phospholipids attract water and hold on to it, making them a helpful moisturizer.
-You’ll find phospholipids in BRAD Biophotonic Sublime Youth Creator Gel-Cream ($245 in the shop), an unusually hydrating gel that also boasts Matrixyl 3000.
+You’ll find phospholipids in BRAD Biophotonic Sublime Youth Creator Gel-Cream ($245), an unusually hydrating gel that also boasts Matrixyl 3000.
 They are also in The Organic Pharmacy Rose Plus Brightening Complex ($189), which has some great antioxidant botanicals.

 Sodium hyaluronate is comprised of small molecules that penetrate the skin easily and can hold up to 1000 their own weight in water.
 When applied topically to the skin, it can reach deep down into the dermis to combine with, maintain and attract water.
 It also promotes skin/blood microcirculation and nutrient absorption, and helps maintain normal metabolism.
 With hyaluronic from a fungi called tremella, Sevani Hyaluronic Wrinkle Defense Serum ($68 in the shop) also has niacinamide and is especially suitable for rosacea types.
 It is front and center of Sciote Super Moist Hyaluronic Serum ($75 in the shop).